-An exploration of the Amazon region in comfort and style.
+An exploration of the Peruvian Amazon region in comfort and style.
 An outstanding array of relatively easy-to-see birds and mammals on this exciting excursion into the heart of upper Amazonia.

 The Amazon region conjures many images, but it is, above all, a realm of superlatives.
 The centerpiece of this vast region is the Amazon River itself, the largest river in the world.
 In fact, many of its tributaries rival or exceed the size of other great rivers of the world.
 The Amazonian region also boasts the highest diversity of both birds and plants anywhere in the world.
 The very word “Amazon” brings to mind images of broad, sinuous rivers, tree-lined banks, strange animals, bright butterflies, torrential rains, and glorious sunsets.
-Along the rivers one may see macaws, parrots, and oropendolas flying overhead, ponderous Horned Screamers rising from stream banks, and exotic wildlife that includes Hoatzins, Umbrellabirds, sloths, fresh-water dolphins, and monkeys coexisting in this untamed area.
+Along the rivers one may see macaws, parrots, and oropendolas flying overhead, ponderous Horned Screamers rising from stream banks, and exotic wildlife that includes Hoatzins, Umbrellabirds, sloths, river dolphins, and primates coexisting in this untamed area.

 VIDEO: Victor Emanuel speaks about VENT’s Amazon River Cruises:

 VIDEO/SLIDESHOW by David Ascanio, from our January 21-31, 2016 cruise: